 Central nervous system

-From an anatomical perspective, the CNS consists of the brain, spine, optic nerve (cranial nerve I) and retina; the brain and spine are subdivided into white and grey matter.
+From an anatomical perspective, the CNS consists of the brain, spine, olfactory nerve, optic nerve (cranial nerves I & II respectively) and retina.
+The brain and spine are subdivided into white and grey matter.
 The brain can also be divided into its key regions, forebrain, midbrain and hindbrain, these terms are expanded upon later in this list.

 Peripheral nervous system